nlpub/watset-java/README.md

 $ java -jar watset.jar -i graph.txt -o output.tsv mcl -e 2 -r 2
 ```

 This implementation is not optimized, so the processing of large graphs will likely be quite slow.
-For that, it is recommended to use the original implementation of this [MCL](https://micans.org/mcl/) algorithm, which is written in C and thus really fast.
+So, for large graphs it is recommended to use the original implementation of the [MCL](https://micans.org/mcl/) algorithm, which is written in C and thus is really fast.

 ### Watset